ChrisKurz/nRF_Connect_SDK/doc/NCSv2.5.0_ZDD_Sensors_BME280_nRF52840_Thread.md

        };

+### KCONFIG: Adding the BME280 Sensor Driver to our Project

+5) The required software modules can be added to our project by setting the corresponding CONFIG symbols (KCONFIG).
+Let's consider which software modules are needed:
+    > - I2C: The BME280 itself supports I2C and SPI interfaces.
+Howwever, the breakout board is designed so that only I2C is used.
+    > - Sensor: Include the sensor drivers to get access to the BME280 sensor driver.

+   To enable these modules, we need to add following lines to the __prj.conf__ file.

+   <sup>_prj.conf_</sup>

+       # Enable Software Modules for BME280 Sensor Driver Usage
+       CONFIG_I2C=y
+       CONFIG_SENSOR=y

 ### Create a new Thread for the Sensor Handling

 In the previous exercise we did the sensor handling in the main function.
 For a real project it makes more sense to do this in a separate thread.

-5) Create a new Thread for the sensor hanlding.
+6) Create a new Thread for the sensor hanlding.
 Insert the following lines before the main loop.

    <sup>_src/main.c_</sup>